usgs/wdfn-blog/content/WMA-viz-hires-2021.md

 Last updated: Feb 3rd, 2022

 #### Thanks to everyone who applied
-We are in the process reviewing applications and beginning the interview process.
+We are  actively reviewing applications and beginning the interview process.
 For those who applied to the GS-09 position, your application in USAjobs should have an updated status, and we have contacted applicants for the first round of interviews.
 We continue to work with HR to review applicants to the GS-12 position.
 We will be reaching out in the coming weeks to schedule interviews for the GS-12.
 Thank you for your patience!

 --------------------